-SA2 expects that the meaning of the reject cause in this procedure is only applicable to UE in non-terrestrial networks and PLMN selection for UEs in non-terrestrial networks.SA2 concentrates on the non-terrestrial networks, and SA2 encourages CT1 to study whether this reject cause can be applied in terrestrial networks.
+SA2 has considered this reject cause for UEs that receive it over non-terrestrial networks in the context of 5GSAT_ARCH WI and studied it in antecedent study and expects that the impact of this reject cause in this procedure is applicable to PLMN selection for UEs in non-terrestrial networks.

-SA2 considers that the reject cause needs to be added in the DE-REGISTRATION REQUEST, REGISTRATION REJECT and SERVICE REJECT messages, but has not (yet) determined whether it needs to be added to other procedures.
+SA2 considers that the reject cause needs to be added in the DE-REGISTRATION REQUEST and REGISTRATION REJECT messages, but has not (yet) determined whether it needs to be added to other procedures.

 Question2: